tazama-lf/docs/Community/Tazama-Contribution-Guide.md

     ```
     npm run start
     ```
-    This command starts the CRSP application from the built code.
+    This command starts the Rule Executer application, with Rule 901 inside it, from the built code.
 Once the processor is up and running, you can start sending requests to the processor via the NATS REST Proxy.

     The `npm run start` command will keep on running until you exit the application by pressing `ctrl-c`.

 8. Sending messages to the microservice processor via the NATS REST Proxy

     Let's try to send a test message to our locally running CRSP via the NATS REST Proxy using a pre-fabricated Postman test.
-If you previously cloned the Postman repository, the `3.1.
-CRSP Quick-Check.postman_collection.json` test will be located in the Postman repository folder.
+If you previously cloned the Postman repository, the `Rule-901-Quick-Check.postman_collection.json` test will be located in the Postman repository folder.

     Because the application is running in our previous Windows Command Prompt, we'll need to open a new one and then, using the following Newman command in the new Command Prompt, we can execute the test on our running processor:

     ```
     newman run collection-file -e environment-file --timeout-request 10200
     ```

-      - Replace `collection-file` with the full location path and filename of the `3.1.
-CRSP Quick-Check.postman_collection.json` file in your cloned Postman repository
+      - Replace `collection-file` with the full location path and filename of the `Rule-901-Quick-Check.postman_collection.json` file in your cloned Postman repository
       - Replace `environment-file` with the full location path and filename of the `environments/Tazama-LOCAL.postman_environment.json` file in your cloned Postman repository
       - If the path contains spaces, wrap the string in double-quotes.

 9. Run the Built-In Jest Tests